-The end user makes a call from his / her IP phone with a CLI that is either hidden or different from the authenticated account ID.
-The account ID is an internal ANI number (e.g. 000999123) or even a non-E164 identifier like an email address that can't be used as a normal CLI for outgoing calls.
-Translation Rules ANI translation rule Caller identification (ANI or CLI number) is usually delivered in the "local" format, without the country code, etc., e.g. "021234567."
+The end user makes a call from his/her IP phone with a CLI that is either hidden or different from the authenticated account ID.
+The account ID is an internal ANI number (e.g., 000999123) or even a non-E164 identifier like an email address that can't be used as a normal CLI for outgoing calls.
+Translation Rules ANI translation rule Caller identification (ANI or CLI number) is usually delivered in the "local" format, without the country code, etc., e.g., "021234567."
 In this case, you need to translate the number into a unified format so it will match the ID of the billing account.
 The recommended format is a non-numeric prefix followed by an E164 number.
-Prompts & For example, assuming that the country code is 44, we can apply ANI Translation Rule s/^0/ani44/ to obtain "ani4421234567" as the authorization ID.
-This allows you to manage numbers from different countries (so they will not overlap) and the "ANI" prefix will ensure that these accounts are not confused with the actual phone numbers provisioned for on IP phones. notifications Credit accounts balance You can configure your IVR applications to announce the current balance for credit accounts in one announcement • Funds / balance - For prepaid customers (those who have a credit limit of 0 or less), announce "available funds" (calculated as credit limit minus balance) and announce the current balance for others (postpaid customers); • Balance - Always announce balance (this is the classic mode, ideal for typical postpaid customers). • Note that a third Backward compatibility mode is enabled by default.
+For example, assuming that the country code is 44, we can apply ANI Translation Rule s/^0/ani44/ to obtain "ani4421234567" as the authorization ID.
+This allows you to manage numbers from different countries (so they will not overlap) and the "ANI" prefix will ensure that these accounts are not confused with the actual phone numbers provisioned for on IP phones.
+Prompts & notifications Credit accounts V C IVD 1 balance announcement You can configure your IVR applications to announce the current balance for credit accounts in one of two modes: • Funds/balance - for prepaid customers (those who have a credit limit of 0 or less), announce "available funds" (calculated as credit limit minus balance) and announce the current balance for others (postpaid customers); Balance - always announce balance (this is the classic mode, ideal for typical postpaid customers).
+Note that a third Backward compatibility mode is enabled by default.
 It preserves the announcements exactly the way they worked in releases prior to MR35.

-In APPENDIX B. Balance Announcements, there are balance announcement examples for different IVR configurations.
-Announce credit If this option is enabled, the IVR will announce the limit credit limit as well as the account balance (applicable when Credit accounts balance announcement is set to "balance" or "funds / balance").
-Language Summer ): Language This option allows the user to select the language(s) Language to be used for voice prompts. to se deed for voice prompte.
+In ADDENIDIV C Palance Amount the In APPENDIX C. Balance Announcements, there are balance announcement examples for different IVR configurations.
+Announce credit If this option is enabled, the IVR will announce the limit credit limit as well as the account balance (applicable when Credit accounts balance announcement is set to "balance" or "funds/balance").
+Language Language This option allows the user to select the language(s) to be used for voice prompts.
 Click Select languages icon to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
-Prompts customization Brand prompts IVR prompts can be customized per access Diana prompto number.
+Prompts 00 customization Brand prompts IVR prompts can be customized per access Brand prompts number.
 Specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.
 Otherwise, it will use default files.
 For example, put customized English prompts under /porta_var/psmsc/custom- files/prompts/brands/my_company/en and specify "my_company" in this field.
-Confirm by If this option is enabled, the IVR suggests pound confirmation of multi-digit input by pressing the '#' P key.
-Default prompt The maximum number of seconds the system waits timeout, sec until a user dials a key before playing a prompt.
-By default: 3.
-Application delacit.
-3. specific Allow to transfer Select this check box to allow a customer to top-up the balance from his main account using another pre-paid card (i.e. debit accounts from a debit account) in PortaBilling® instead of a acoit accounts top-up voucher. top-up vouciici.
-In order for the balance transfer between two accounts to function properly, the "donor" account must have the same currency and product as the , - "recipient" account and must never be used for making calls prior to the recharge (this is to prevent
+Confirm by If this option is enabled, the IVR suggests pound confirmation of multi-digit input by pressing the '#' pound Default prompt key.
+The maximum number of seconds the system waits timeout, sec until a user dials a key before playing a prompt.
+By micout, sec default: 3.
+Application uctaun.
+J. Application specific Allow to transfer Select this check box to allow a customer to top-up the balance from his main account using another pre-paid card (e.g., debit accounts from a debit account) in PortaBilling® instead of a top-up voucher.
+In order for the balance transfer between two accounts to function properly, the "donor" account must have the same currency and product as the "recipient" account and must never be used for making calls prior to the recharge (this is to prevent